 Our quest began after a tour of a farm in Tequila, Mexico, in the state of Jalisco, near Guadalajara.
 Tequila is, of course, where the famous liquor of the same name is produced from the blue agave plant.
 Even though the workers in this desert where the plants are cultivated did not use gloves, their hands were soft and not dry or calloused.
 We were informed that they had always used a balm which was a mixture of beef tallow and gel from the blue agave plant.
-This amazing "new" information was the impetus for our research into traditional skin care and what people used on their skin before the advent of unnatural substances such as petroleum products and chemically-fractionated plant products.
+This amazing "new" information was the impetus for our research into traditional skin care and what people used on their skin before the advent of unnatural substances such as petroleum products, rancid vegetable oils, and chemically fractionated plant products.

 In our research, we found that people used naturally pressed plant oils like olive oil, which modern sensibilities would expect and accept.
 However, we also found that people used another class of oils even more: animal fats.
 This was astounding information to us, especially in light of the modern taboo on the use of animal products in today's skin care, but it squared with what we had learned in Mexico.